 - A typical DFMP takes about two years to complete.
-We start by assembling a knowledgeable team of forestry experts from our company and representatives from the Alberta government and other forest companies active on our FMA area. - 2.
+We start by assembling a knowledgeable team of people from our company, the Alberta government and other forest companies active on the FMA area. - 2.
 We undertake a comprehensive analysis of the landscape, conducting forest inventories, which measure tree volumes, ages and species, and assessments of the health and productivity of the forest.
-After subtracting areas set aside for conservation and other non-forestry purposes, we are able to calculate the net land base, or the area available for timber harvesting. - As this work proceeds, we consult with stakeholders, including aboriginal communities, to confirm the values present on the landscape and accompanying objectives, indicators and targets (VOITs).
+After subtracting areas set aside for conservation and other non-forestry purposes, we are able to calculate the net land base, or the area available for timber harvesting. - 3.
+As this work proceeds, we consult with government and stakeholders, including First Nations, to confirm the values present on the landscape and accompanying objectives, indicators and targets (VOITs).
 VOITs are the building blocks of DFMPs and the criteria against which our performance in sustainable management will be measured. - 4.
 Next, we use advanced modelling software to generate forest management scenarios that take into account all the values identified.
-This is an iterative process requiring that we adjust inputs and outcomes until we arrive at a preferred forest management scenario, one that best balances environmental, economic, social and cultural objectives.
+This is an iterative process that requires that we adjust inputs and outcomes until we arrive at a preferred forest

-- This scenario is translated into a series of maps, called spatial harvest sequences, that show harvesting locations for the planning period. - 6.
-Following final adjustments resulting from further consultations, the draft DFMP is assembled and submitted to the Alberta government for approval.
+- management scenario, one that best balances environmental, economic and social objectives. - This scenario is translated into a series of maps, called spatial harvest sequences, that show harvesting locations for the planning period. - Following final adjustments resulting from a second round of consultations, the draft DFMP is assembled and submitted to the Alberta government for approval.
 Our target for plan completion is late 2016.